codes-witch/NLG_Klumpp_Verratti/utils/data/ReadMe.md

 in the original repository and must be obtained separately.

-The class contains methods to set parameters, access and return image embeddings and captions, and to automatically evaluate generated captions against the gold standard (using metrics such as CIDEr (see Vedantam et al. (2015): CIDEr: Consensus-based Image Description Evaluation).
+The class contains methods to set parameters, access and return image embeddings and captions, and to automatically evaluate generated captions against the gold standard (using metrics such as CIDEr, for which see Vedantam et al. (2015): CIDEr: Consensus-based Image Description Evaluation).

 ### Cub Dataset